withastro/astro/.changeset/stupid-points-refuse.md

 # New build configuration

-The ability to customize SSR build configuration more granular is now available in Astro.
+The ability to customize SSR build configuration more granularly is now available in Astro.
 You can now customize the output folder for `server` (the server code for SSR), `client` (your client-side JavaScript and assets), and `serverEntry` (the name of the entrypoint server module).
 Here are the defaults:

 ```js
 import { defineConfig } from 'astro/config';